-- 1. you are working vin (a756tting fwhere a face covering Files) On a covering could become wet, the face covering could get caught in machinery, or the face covering could become contaminated with chemicals used in the work environment); - 2. you can maintain physical distance (at least six feet of separation) from others; and - 3. you have previously consulted with your supervisor to determine the appropriate face covering for your setting.
+- 1. you are working vin a setting where a face covering final on a covering could become wet, the face covering could get caught in machinery, or the face covering could become contaminated with chemicals used in the work environment); - 2. you can maintain physical distance (at least six feet of separation) from others; and - 3. you have previously consulted with your supervisor to determine the appropriate face covering for your setting.